Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

     2.2.
 Run `hctl status` to verify your cluster is up.
 The current FDMI design only works for key-vale pairs or metadata fields and not for objects.

 3. Open a new terminal window and launch the `fdmi_app_hello` script that starts the `fdmi_sample_plugin` and listen for that filter.

     3.1.
-Go inside the `cortx-motr/fdmi/plugins` directory and you will see the `fdmi_app_hello` python script and `fdmi_sample_plugin` binary file that was compiled as part of motr compilation.
-More details about these programs can be found in the next section of this tutorial.
-To launch, run this command: `./fdmi_app_hello`.

-    3.2.
 Example of this output, after running the `fdmi_app_hello`, will be as follow:

          ```
          Using the following settings: